Hawaiian Monk Seal

 Monk Seals in the Northwestern Hawaiian Islands

 Each year, NMFS’ Pacific Islands Fisheries Science Center sends field teams to all or most of the major subpopulations in the NWHI to monitor seal abundance, survival, and pup production, and to mitigate factors likely to cause monk seal deaths.
-Among other things, teams disentangle seals caught in marine debris, mitigate shark predation, reunite or foster unpaired pups with mothers, move pups from sites with low survival to sites with higher survival, and intervene to deter attacks by aggressive male seals on other seals.
-NMFS also works with partners such as The Marine Mammal Center to rehabilitate undernourished pups and juveniles and release them back to the wild, and treat seals for injuries.
-A recent analysis found that between 17 and 24 percent of all seals alive in the NWHI in 2012 had either benefited directly from such interventions or were descendants of seals that had benefited from such interventions between 1980 and 2012 (Harting et al. 2014).
-These actions partially account for the recent improvements in population trends in the NWHI.
+Among other things, teams disentangle seals caught in marine debris, mitigate shark predation, reunite or foster unpaired pups with mothers, intervene to deter attacks by aggressive male seals on other seals, and move pups from sites with low survival to sites with higher survival.
+Regarding the latter, a recent study found that the survival of 19 weaned pups was greatly improved by moving them between subpopulations during 2012-2014 (Baker et al. 2020).
+NMFS also works with The Marine Mammal Center to treat seals for injuries, rehabilitate undernourished pups and juveniles and release them back to the wild.

 Monk Seals in the Main Hawaiian Islands